MakDIGer/MyBlogPHP/README.md

 # MyBlogPHP

- * Персональный блог Макарина Николая
+ * Personal blog Makarin Nikolai
- * Версия 1 Public Beta 1 build 1
+ * Version 1 Public Beta 1 build 1

-### о проекте
+### About the project
-Проект для быстрого содания сайта визитки с микробрологом и с послужным списком реализованных проектов. Подходит под различные направления.
+The project is to quickly create a small site with microblog and track record completed projects.
+Suitable is for variety of topics.

-### ТРЕБОВАНИЯ
+### REQUIREMENTS
-* PHP 5.3 и выше
+* PHP 5.3 and higher
 * MySQL 5.5

-### УСТАНОВКА
+### INSTALLATION
-1.Скопировать файлы на хостинг
+1. Copy files into hosting
-2.Подготовить заранее базу данных
+2. Prepare in advance the database
-3.Запустить установочный скрипт /install.php
+3. Run script /install.php
-4.Заполнить на каждом шаге все поля для успешной установки.
+4. Fill at each step all the fields to have a successful installation.
-5.После успешной установки - заполнить сайт нужной информацией.
+5. After the successful installation - to fill the site with necessary information.

-По любым вопросам можно писать разработчику скрипта - makarin@kgdnet.ru
+Any questions? - You can write me - makarin@kgdnet.ru